ICWallis/fractoolbox/README.md

 ### New to python?
 Start here.

-If you are new to python, you can read more about what juypter notebooks are [here](https://jupyter.readthedocs.io/en/latest/) and we recommend using [Annaconda](https://www.anaconda.com/) to install the package and run them.
-Pandas, numpy and matplotlib comes standard with the data science version of Anaconda but you will need to install the mplstereonet library separately.
-Refer to https://github.com/joferkington/mplstereonet for mplstereonet installation instructions.
+If you are new to python, you can read about Juypter Notebooks [here](https://jupyter.readthedocs.io/en/latest/) but we recommend using [Anaconda](https://www.anaconda.com/) to manage installation because it the Anaconda for data science comes with many of the parts you need to run fractoolbox already in-built.

+The mplstereonet library is used in fractoolbox for geometric analysis and will need to be installed separately after you have installed Anaconda.
+Refer to https://github.com/joferkington/mplstereonet for installation instructions.

 ### License